 - When you go to a social gathering, go with a group of friends.
 Arrive together, check in with each other throughout the evening, and leave together.
 Knowing where you are and who is around you may help you to find a way out of a bad situation. - Trust your instincts.
 If you feel unsafe in any situation, go with your gut.
-If you see something suspicious, contact law enforcement immediately (University Police can be reached by calling 412-268-2323 for University Police or 911 for local police in most areas of the U.S.). - Don't leave your drink unattended while talking, dancing, using the restroom, or making a phone call.
+If you see something suspicious, contact law enforcement immediately (local authorities can be reached by calling 412-268-2323 for University Police or 911 for local police in most areas of the U.S.). - Don't leave your drink unattended while talking, dancing, using the restroom, or making a phone call.
 If you've left your drink alone, just get a new one. - Don't accept drinks from people you don't know or trust.
 If you choose to accept a drink, go with the person to the bar to order it, watch it being poured, and carry it yourself.
 At parties, don't drink from the punch bowls or other large, common open containers. - Watch out for your friends, and vice versa.
-If a friend seems out of it, is way too intoxicated for the amount of alcohol they've had, or is acting out of character, get him or her to a safe place immediately. - If you suspect you or a friend has been drugged, contact law enforcement immediately.
-(University Police can be reached by calling 412-268-2323.
-City of Pittsburgh Police can be reached by dialing 911.)
+If a friend seems out of it, is way too intoxicated for the amount of alcohol they've had, or is acting out of character, get him or her to a safe place immediately. - If you suspect you or a friend has been drugged, contact law enforcement immediately (local authorities can be reached by calling 412-268-2323 for University Police or 911 for City Police).
 Be explicit with doctors so they can give you the correct tests (you will need a urine test and possibly others).